 Our statements of operations and cash flows could be adversely affected in the future due to changes in foreign exchange rates.
-For example, an immediate 10% decrease or increase in the relative value of the U.S. dollar to the NIS would result in a \$3.1 million loss or gain on our consolidated statements of operations and cash flows.
+For example, in the year ended December 31, 2018 and in the nine months ended September 30, 2019, an immediate 10% decrease or increase in the relative value of the U.S. dollar to the NIS would result in a \$3.1 million and \$3.3 million, respectively, loss or gain on our consolidated statements of operations and cash flows.